Komodo Edit support

 this keybinding project…but now here it is!

 First you should take a look at the table of UTF-8 & HTML keybindings.
 This will show the matrix of extended characters as they relate best to each-other and to the characters on the keys to which they are bound; and it also shows the HTML snippet keybindings.
 I hope this format makes it easy to see, understand, and remember at least the most important extended characters and how to access them with just a keystroke (or 2).
 The table notes a few conflicts between the default “command-action” keybindings for Komodo Edit which my scheme overwrites with the UTF-8 keybindings.
 Mostly I never use any “command-action” keybindings, so this didn’t bother me too much at first, but then I thought “these really are useful to have,” so I modified the default keybinding scheme to move these “command-action” keybindings to the hardly-used Function keys (F1…F12).
-My worry is whether the Komodo IDE uses these Function keys, but I have no use for it (I run Apache), so I doubt I’ll ever try it to buy it for $300.00; but if you do and want to use my schemes, please be aware of this.
+My worry is whether the Komodo IDE uses these Function keys, but I have no use for it (I run Apache), so I doubt I’ll ever install it, but if you do and want to use my schemes, please be aware of this.

 installing it all into Komodo